 ORR is the independent regulator for National Highways.
-We hold it to account to ensure that it manages, operates and improves
+We hold it to account to ensure that it manages, operates and improves the strategic road network (SRN) in England efficiently and effectively on behalf of road users and taxpayers.

 Annual assessment of National Highways' performance